Habeeb Mohammed Abu-Futtaim

 Wall of Bricks (2016)

-Embedded within its disjointed bricks are submissions by artists, writers, journalists etc. for this work that include —banned books, articles, imprisoned voices, censored artworks—a quiet homage to truths that persist, even when obscured.
+Embedded within these bricks are submissions for this work by artists, writers, journalists and poets that include, banned books, articles, imprisoned voices, censored artworks, a quiet homage to truths that persist, even when obscured.